rajnandinitikkal/Front_End_Interview-Questions/README.md

 ### 2. What are tags in HTML ?
-- HTML tahs are used to define and structure the content of web pages .
+- HTML tags are used to define and structure the content of web pages .
 They provide meaning & formatting to the text or elemets within tags.
 Tags have opening and closing parts.

 ### 3. What is the purpose of head tag in HTML ?
 - The purpose of head tag is to describe the indentity of webpage.